 - 1/4 ounce yuzu juice (or lime juice), freshly squeezed

 - Garnish: 5 drops Peychaud’s bitters

 - Garnish: 5 drops Angostura bitters

-Add all ingredients into a shaker and dry-shake (without ice) vigorously.
+Add all ingredients into a shaker and dry-shake (without ice) vigorously for 10 seconds.

 Add large ice cubes and shake again until well-chilled.